 Chiapa de Corzo food

-A Magical town and the gastronomic sanctuary, it is inevitable to say that Chiapa de Corzo envelops us with its flavor and the warmth of its people.
+A Magical town and a gastronomic sanctuary, it is inevitable to say that Chiapa de Corzo envelops us with its flavor and the warmth of its people.
 The city is full of traditions and customs of Zoque cultural origin.
 Given this influence, many traditional dishes emerge that today we can delightfully try while visiting.

-Dishes such as pepita with tasajo or also known as a large meal of Chiapa de Corzo and baked cochito are typical and characteristic of this emblematic city.
+Dishes such as pepita with tasajo also known as a large meal of Chiapa de Corzo and baked cochito are typical and characteristic of this emblematic city.